filips123/PWAsForFirefox/docs/docs/resources/installation-directories.md

     The runtime is *not* installed in the user data directory when using PortableApps.com package to comply with PortableApps.com packaging guidelines about not having binary files in the data directory.

+!!! note

+    If the runtime is not already installed to the user data directory, the program will also attempt to use the runtime from the system data directory.
+In this case, you need to make sure the directory is writeable by all users to make the patching work.

 ### Profiles